new-coyote/nuevo-coyote/site/page/how.md

   key: How
   order: 4
 blocks:
-- template: block-image
+- type: block-image
   image: "/v1682039454/coyote/2023/04/New_Coyote_How_to_Work_with_Us_2023_y3rqln.png"
   alt_text: ''
-- template: block-text
+- type: block-text
   heading: "New Coyote is rolling out a new roadmap on how to engage with us."
   content: "Because
     of our high level of commitment to values like **workers’ rights, equity, and